Universal Health Services (UHS)

 Universal Health Services Net Debt Position

-12. Key Takeaways from Universal Health Services’s Q3 Results
+12. Key Takeaways from Universal Health Services’s Q4 Results

 13. Is Now The Time To Buy Universal Health Services?

 In our opinion, Universal Health Services is a good company.
 To kick things off, its revenue growth was decent over the last five years.
-And while its same-store sales growth has disappointed, its rising cash profitability gives it more optionality.
-On top of that, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+And while its same-store sales growth has disappointed, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, its rising cash profitability gives it more optionality.

-Universal Health Services’s P/E ratio based on the next 12 months is 10.4x.
-Looking at the healthcare landscape right now, Universal Health Services trades at a pretty interesting price.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+Universal Health Services’s P/E ratio based on the next 12 months is 9.8x.
+When scanning the healthcare space, Universal Health Services trades at a fair valuation.
+If you trust the business and its direction, this is an ideal time to buy.